mneucollins/arti_1/README.md

   - NGINX
   - R (Posit)
   - Plumber API
-- And utilize software tools, patterns and practices that will facilitate clear and rapid understanding of the code base by external sources
+- And utilize software tools, patterns and practices that will:
+  - facilitate clear and rapid understanding of the code base by external resources
+  - future proof the code base to the extent possible.
-- A Test-Driven Development model will be followed, with the goal of 100% test coverage
+- A Test-Driven Development model will be followed, with the goal of provably correct code, and 100% test coverage

 ### Security:
 - Since this program will be handling Protected Health Information under the HIPPA definition, verifiable security and protected confidentiallity of all data collected will be a ground rule.